There are two ways in which a recount is triggered in Colorado.

 Fee for Recounts of Results that are less than 5%

 Fees assessed for recounts of results where the interested party requesting the recount was less than five percent (5%) from prevailing in the election to be recounted, will be determined by adding all of the additional costs that will be incurred by conducting the recount.
-This fee will include but is not limited to costs for: election judges, Canvass Board members, temporary staff used just for the recount, additional office supplies, etc. Normal operating costs for the Elections Division will not be included for these recounts.
+This fee will include but is not limited to costs for election judges, Canvass Board members, temporary staff used just for the recount, additional office supplies, etc. Normal operating costs for the Elections Division will not be included for these recounts.

 Our office is unable to provide a quote for recount fees until after the Board of Canvass has certified the election.
-Once the election is certified by the Board of Canvass, estimates of recount costs will be provided within one day of receipt of request.
+Once the election is certified by the Board of Canvass, estimates of recount costs will be provided within one day of receipt of the request.

 Fee for Recounts of Results that are 5% or more

 Fees assessed for recounts of results where the interested party requesting the recount was five percent (5%) or more from prevailing in the election to be recounted, will be determined by adding all of the total costs associated with conducting the recount to include normal operating costs directly related to performing the recount.
-This fee will include but is not limited to all costs for: election judges, Canvass Board members, any staff time needed for the recount, any office supplies needed, prorated percentage of utilities, and any other cost, etc.
+This fee will include but is not limited to all costs for election judges, Canvass Board members, and staff time needed for the recount, any office supplies needed, prorated percentage of utilities, and any other cost, etc.

 Our office is unable to provide an estimate for recount fees until after the Board of Canvass has certified the election.
-Once the election is certified by the Board of Canvass, estimates of recount costs will be provided within one day of receipt of request.
+Once the election is certified by the Board of Canvass, estimates of recount costs will be provided within one day of receipt of the request.

 Colorado Law Regarding Recounts